 Brown's first childhood introduction to Highwaymen art was in Fort Pierce by her uncle Alfred during the 60s, who collected their Florida scenes as young men before fame.

 Also, during the 1960s, Brown spent summer vacations and schooled at Means Court Elementary in grade four.
 As an adult, Fort Pierce became Brown's second home.

 From grade school to college, Brown remembers an interest in art.
 In her adult years, her practice included bedroom walls, tables, and chairs.

-On December 25, 2014, Christmas Day, in Hawaii at Kaneohe Bay, the United States of America, First African American President Barack and First Lady Michelle Obama invited the United States Military and their families for a meet and greet at the Marine Corp Base.
+On December 25, 2014, Christmas Day, in Hawaii at Kaneohe Bay, the United States of America, First African American President Barack, and First Lady Michelle Obama invited the United States Military and their families for a meet and greet at the Marine Corps Base.